Uzbeks: Uzbek period

-The term “92 Uzbek tribes”, which appeared in the fifteenth-century Dasht-i Qipchaq, began to be used with a variety of meanings in the following centuries depending on the political and cultural context.
+The term "92 Uzbek tribes", which appeared in the fifteenth-century Dasht-i Qipchaq, began to be used with a variety of meanings in the following centuries depending on the political and cultural context.
 Near the end of the 16th century, the Uzbek states of Bukhara and Khorazm began to weaken because of their endless wars against each other and the Persians and because of strong competition for the throne among the khans in power and their heirs.
 At the beginning of the 17th century, the Shaybanid dynasty was replaced by the Janid dynasty.

 Another factor contributing to the weakness of the Uzbek khanates in this period was the general decline of trade moving through the region.
 This change had begun in the previous century when ocean trade routes were established from Europe to India and China, circumventing the Silk Route.
 As European-dominated ocean transport expanded and some trading centers were destroyed, cities such as Bukhara, Merv, and Samarkand in the Khanate of Bukhora and Khiva and Urganch (Urgench) in Khorazm began to steadily decline.

 The Uzbeks' struggle with Iran also led to the cultural isolation of Central Asia from the rest of the Islamic world.
 In addition to these problems, the struggle with the nomads from the northern steppe continued.
 In the 17th and 18th centuries, Kazakh nomads and Mongols continually raided the Uzbek khanates, causing widespread damage and disruption.
 In the beginning of the 18th century, the Khanate of Bukhara lost the fertile Fergana region, and a new Uzbek khanate was formed in Quqon.

 Afghan Pashtun conquest

-An Uzbek Khanate existed in Maimana.
+An Afghani Uzbek Khanate existed in Maimana.
 The Pashtuns battled and conquered the Uzbeks and forced them into a state of subjugation and discrimination.
 Out of anti-Russian strategic interests, the British assisted the Afghan conquest of the Uzbek Khanates.
 The British gave weapons to the Afghans and backed the Afghan colonization of northern Afghanistan, which involved sending a huge number of Pashtun colonists onto Uzbek land.
 Furthermore, British literature from the period demonized the Uzbeks.
 Soviet-era arrivals in Afghanistan from Uzbekistan are referred to as Jogi.